muhammadshiraz/react-oxhain-app/README.md

 4. Push the changes to your branch: git push origin feature/your-feature.
 5. Open a pull request on this repository with a detailed description of your changes.

+## License

+## License

+⚠️ This project is **NOT FREE** and is **NOT OPEN SOURCE**.
+All rights to the source code, design, and content are reserved by the project owner.

+**Usage of this app is strictly prohibited without explicit written permission from the project owner.**

+If you are interested in using, modifying, or distributing this project, please contact the project owner at muhammadshiraz996@gmail.com to inquire about licensing and usage terms.

+This README.md file and its content are for illustration purposes only and should not be used or distributed without permission.

+---

+Thank you for checking out our React Blockchain Oxhain App project!
+For any inquiries or further information, feel free to [contact us](mailto:muhammadshiraz996@gmail.com).